fleutot/uart-initialize/README.md

 ## Time estimate

-**1-2 hours** depending on your experience level.
+**45 min -2 h** depending on your experience level.
 But don't worry!
 There is no countdown.
 This number is for you to plan your time.

 ---